Sarah627/Java_miniatures/README.md

 ![spaces 2](/images/spaces%20with%20specifiers.png)

-you can see more about foramtting in these links on Oracle website: Java tutorial
+you can see more about formatting in these links on Oracle website: Java tutorial

   - [Formatting](https://docs.oracle.com/javase/tutorial/essential/io/formatting.html)
   - [Number Format](https://docs.oracle.com/javase/tutorial/java/data/numberformat.html)

-### Finally the third chapter is FINISHED!!! :D
+### Finally, the third chapter is FINISHED!!!
 I THOUGHT IT WAS A CURSE, WASN'T IT?

 </details>